wilsonism/geo702/syllabus.md

 Ouma, Stefan, Leigh Johnson, and Patrick Bigger.
 2018.
 “Rethinking the financialization of ‘nature’.”
 Environment and Planning A: Economy and Space 50 (3):500-511.

 Pain, Rachel.
 2014.
 “Everyday terrorism: Connecting domestic violence and global terrorism.”
 Progress in Human Geography 38 (4):531-550.

+Palmer, Meredith Alberta.
+2023.
+"Good Intentions are Not Good Relations: Grounding the Terms of Debt and Redress at Land Grab Universities."
+ACME: An International Journal for Critical Geographies.

 Parr, Hester.
 2002.
 “Medical geography: diagnosing the body in medical and health geography, 1999–2000.”
 Progress in Human Geography 26 (2):240-251.